How to Use a CRM For Marketing: Attribution Mistakes to Avoid

 Many out-of-the-box CRM reports aren’t built for robust attribution, or they only provide surface-level metrics but stop short of showing how different marketing efforts work together to drive results.
 Relying only on these reports can understate marketing’s impact and make it harder to know where to invest next.

-6. Going At It Alone
+6. Going at It Alone

 Attribution is complex.
 Even with the right tools in place, stitching together the full story takes time and expertise.
 Partnering with the right agency can help you build a system that connects the dots between marketing activity and revenue impact, and tailor that system to how your business actually operates.